-My project deals with the question, how does technology mediate our relationships with each other?
+How does technology mediate our relationships with each other?
 Does it contribute or disrupt human closeness and connection?

-The history of this issue has shifted along with culture.
+The history of communication has shifted along with culture.
 As technology advances, traditional avenues for connecting with others around you have become more difficult.
 Personal visits and aural communication gave rise to letters, letters gave rise to phone calls, phone calls gave rise to emails, email gave rise to text messages, and text messages gave rise to emoji texts, and so on.
 Each new technology has allowed us to move further from our physical selves connecting with each other.

 As we move into abstracted modes of communication such as texts, tweets, and emoji, we should examine, meditate upon and explore the impact this communication upon our ability to connect with each other.
 By highlighting emoji as creative medium we start to unpack the millions of Emoji texts and messages sent every day, and what might be emerging as a meaning-making tool beyond the chat log.
 I think of the Hikikomori in Japan, a group of mostly young men in Japan who do not leave their house and live with their parents.
 Combine this with Japan’s declining birth rate and young people who are losing interest in romantic partnerships and we begin to see the effects of technological disassociation.
 I do not think it is a coincidence that Emoji is Japanese.
 There is a connection between people moving away from intimacy and connection as we begin to mediate our communication through more abstracted and reduced forms or technological communications.
 Read more about the process and research in my final paper here.